Bal Ram Nanda

-Bal Ram Nanda (1917 – 30 May 2010) was a writer from New Delhi, India.
+Bal Ram Nanda (1917 – 30 May 2010) was an Indian historian and biographer from New Delhi.
 He was the preeminent Indian biographer of Mahatma Gandhi.

 Career

-After studying student of History at Lahore University, B.R.
-Nanda joined the Indian Railways Services, of which he was a senior railway officer.
+After studying history at Lahore University, B.R.
+Nanda joined the Indian Railways Services, and served as a senior railway officer.

 He was the first Director of the Nehru Memorial Museum & Library, New Delhi.